swedenconnect/signservice/docs/what-is.md

  - The level of protection of the signer's signing key
  - The algorithms and key sizes used to generate signatures

-The overview above is written in a way that describes features that assumes a high security setup, such as display of sign message and where the identity provider enforce that the signer commits to signing.
-It is important to note that such process is supported by not required.
-It is perfectly possible to use a setup where the Identity Provider role is reduced to just authenticate the signer without showing any sign message.
+The overview above is written to illustrate features which are relevant only in a high level security setup, such as functions to display a sign message and strict enforcement of the signer's commitment to sign.
+It is important to note that many of these processes are supported by not required.
+For example, it is perfectly possible to use a setup where the Identity Provider role is reduced to just authenticate the signer without showing any sign message.

 The Signature Service implemented here is intentionally modular in a way that allows multiple handlers for